lmiller1990/vuejs-book/chapter1.md

   </div>
 </div>
 ```
-Refreshing the page should display all the names under the `<input />` from the previous example.
+Refreshing the page should display all the names under the `<input />` from the previous example...